defuncart/einbuergerungstest/README.md

 ## Credits

 This application is developed for personal use.
-It uses the official questions and images from
+It uses the official questions and images from Berlin's Einbürgerungstest.

 ## Raising Issues and Contributing